 Zuma, Juju not doing anything about this

 Responsible leaders would have long come out to call their members to order and declare an immediate ceasefire.
-Especially leaders who are committed to a project such as what was intended with the Progressive Caucus.
+This is especially for leaders who are committed to a project such as what was intended with the Progressive Caucus.

 After all, we all know that both have absolute power in their parties, and their word is final.

-But alas, the threat of Progressive Caucus collapse has become so bad.
-So bad that you are most likely to see MKP and EFF members attacking each other than their common enemy.
-The enemy being the GNU forces that are consolidating their grip on state power.
+But alas, the threat of Progressive Caucus collapse has become so bad that you are most likely to see MKP and EFF members attacking each other than their common enemy.
+The enemy in this regard is the GNU forces that are consolidating their grip on state power.

 The Progressive Caucus was strategic to have a centralised approach to holding the GNU accountable.
 However, despite the move to form it, all hopes of this being a success have evaporated into thin air like steam.